-Program Tuition for this 9-day – Spanish Immersion itinerary is $1,850 per student for a minimum of 8 participants.
-Group’s maximum participants is 16 students with 2 chaperones.
+Program Tuition for this 9-day – Spanish Immersion itinerary is $2,240 per student for a minimum of 8 participants.
+The Group’s maximum number of participants is 16 students with 2 chaperones.
 With 8 fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.

 If the group size exceeds our 16-student maximum or is smaller than our 8-person minimum, we are willing to discuss options to accommodate your group’s needs.
 If your group would prefer hotel accommodations to homestays, we also can offer that service; however, the price of the trip will change.

 This outlined itinerary is merely a template in which to work.
-If there are additional activities, tours, ideas or other subject matter that you would like to include, please let us know and we will help to customize your tour.
+If there are additional activities, tours, ideas, or other subject matter that you would like to include, please let us know and we will help to customize your tour.
 Please do not hesitate to explain your specific needs.
-You feedback and input is always welcome.
+Your feedback and input are always welcome.

 - 1 less service project day